sheedy/generator-ux-prototype/app/templates/_README.md

 > — <cite>[Stephen Hay](http://www.the-haystack.com/)</cite>

-## Project Goal

-Enable the *building* and *demonstration* of **tangible products** and reduce *describing* and *documenting* them, by facilitating "in-browser design" ("[deciding](https://the-pastry-box-project.net/dan-mall/2012-september-12) in the browser") using:

-- A modular/atomic system of reusable components/patterns
-- Flexible tools – opt-in over opt-out

 ## Features

 All features are optional, if you don't want to use one just comment it out in the appropriate ``tasks/task-name.js`` file.
 Everything is highly configurable and automated with [Grunt](http://gruntjs.com/).